 These frameworks include interfaces, libraries, and tools that allow programmers to develop deep and machine learning models more efficiently than coding them from scratch.
-They provide concise ways for defining models using pre-built and optimized functions.
+In addition, they provide concise ways for defining models using pre-built and optimized functions.

 Deep Learning Frameworks

 In addition to speeding up the process of creating machine or deep learning algorithms, the frameworks offer accurate and research-backed ways to do it, making the end product far more accurate than if one was to build the entirety of the model themselves.

 This article will focus on the five most important deep learning frameworks in 2021:

 TensorFlow allows developers to produce large-scale neural networks with many layers using data flow graphs.
 Hence, Tensorflow supports these large numerical computations by accepting data in the form of multidimensional arrays that host generalized vectors and matrices, called tensors.

 Keras is another very popular open-source software library.
 The deep learning framework provides a Python interface for developing artificial neural networks.
 Keras acts as an interface for the TensorFlow library.
 It has been accredited as an easy-to-use, simplistic interface.

 Keras is particularly useful because it can scale to large clusters of GPUs or entire TPU pods.
-The functional API can handle models with non-linear topology, shared layers, and even multiple inputs or outputs.
+Also, the functional API can handle models with non-linear topology, shared layers, and even multiple inputs or outputs.
 Keras was developed with the intention to enable fast experimentation for bulky models and prioritizes the developer experience, which is why the platform is so intuitive.

 PyTorch is a Python library that supports building deep learning projects such as computer vision and natural language processing.
-There are two main features of PyTorch: Tensor computing (such as NumPy) with strong acceleration via GPU, and deep neural networks built on top of a tape-based automatic differentiation system, which numerically evaluates the derivative of a function specified by a computer program.
+PyTorch has two main features: Tensor computing (such as NumPy) with strong acceleration via GPU and deep neural networks built on top of a tape-based automatic differentiation system, which numerically evaluates the derivative of a function specified by a computer program.